Chris Smith (New Jersey politician): Labor movement

 Smith supports the Employee Free Choice Act.
 The AFL-CIO Legislative Scorecard, which tracks support for workers' rights, gives Smith a 61% lifetime rating, ranking him seventh of New Jersey's twelve Representatives, and 195th of the House's 435 Representatives.

 The AFL-CIO endorsed Smith for re-election in 2018, calling him one of the "best candidates for working people," due to his support for collective bargaining, opposition to the Janus v.
 AFSCME Supreme Court decision, and support for infrastructure funding, among other reasons.

 As of March 2019, Smith is the only Republican co-sponsor of the Paycheck Fairness Act.
 He also supported the Lilly Ledbetter Fair Pay Act of 2009, which expanded the scope of the statute of limitations for pay discrimination.

-Smith cited the example of Lech Walesa and the Solidarity movement as a reason he support unions.
+Smith cited the example of Lech Wałęsa and the Solidarity movement as a reason he support unions.
 He also said of his fellow Republicans, "What my Republican colleagues often don't understand is that labor is a human-rights issue".

-Marijuana

-Smith has a "D" rating from NORML regarding his voting record on cannabis-related matters.
-He has consistently voted against the Veterans Equal Access Amendment, which provides veterans access to information regarding medical marijuana accessibility in their respective states.